Deltares/GEOLib/docs/community/tutorial_dsheetpiling.rst

     model.set_calculation_options(calculation_options=calc_options)

 Kranz anchor strength calculation is initialised with class :class:`~geolib.models.dsheetpiling.calculation_options.KranzAnchorStrengthCalculationOptions`.
-Note that the input of the stage refers to the stage numbering as it is defined in D-Sheet Piling where the numbering of the stage ids begins from 1.
+Note that the input of the stage refers to the stage numbering as it is defined in D-Sheet Piling where the numbering of the stage ids starts at 1.

 .. code-block:: python